reegodev/confidante/README.md

 }
 ```

-> You can also automatically generate the file when running the pull command with the -s flag.
+> You can also automatically generate the file when running the pull command with the -s or --save flag.

 Then your commands will be as simple as